ngyam/validator-tool/README.md

 ## How to use

 ### 1. Supplying the private key (credential)
-You can supply your validator account credentials 2 ways when needed:
+You can supply your validator account credentials **2 ways** when needed:
  1. Specifying a path to the encrypted ethereum keystore file with the `--keyfilepath` flag AND to to a text file containing only the password with the `--secretpath` flag.
 The path can be absolute or relative to the working directory.
     Example:
     ```bash
     validatortool transferto 0x2daa43fbcf5a5a7518b45665cc00d577f080f325 0.0001 -k "/home/aznagy/.local/share/io.parity.ethereum/keys/Volta/UTC--2018-07-31T13-41-14Z--f18df90c-f86c-0545-9f43-615834e7e778" -s ../../work/ewf/pwd
     ```
+    The input files are left untouched.
   1. Specifying the address and private key in a json file in the  format below, then passing the path to `--accountfilepath`.

-     :exclamation: This file is deleted after usage.
-This is intentional so you do not forget your private key laying around in a textfile.
      ```json
      {
        "address": "0xYourPublicValidatorAddressHere",
        "privateKey": "0xYourPrivateKeyHere"
      }
      ```
-     Example
+     :exclamation: This file is deleted after usage.
+This is intentional so you do not forget your private key laying around in a textfile.
+     Example:
      ```bash
      validatortool transferto 0x2daa43fbcf5a5a7518b45665cc00d577f080f325 0.0001 -a ./account/account.json
      ```
-     The with `accountfile ` command you can create an empty accountfile skeleton that you can fill up with your details
+     With the `accountfile ` command you can create an empty accountfile skeleton that you can fill up with your credentials:
      ```bash
      > validatortool accountfile ./account/account.json
      Success!
 File created at: /home/aznagy/personal/validator-tool/account/account.json